Fees

 Students who apply for and are granted federal or provincial student loans can use these funds to pay their tuition and fees.
 For Information on how to apply for student loans, please visit the following website: http://www.canlearn.ca/eng/index.shtml

-The new Electronic Confirmation of Enrolment (ECE) system allows the University to electronically deduct the amount owing to the University from your loan as long as your course registration is complete.
+The Electronic Confirmation of Enrolment (ECE) system allows the University to electronically deduct the amount owing to the University from your loan as long as your course registration is complete.

 If you have any questions about the status of your student loan, please contact your provincial loan provider.